mahmoud-sayed/freelancers-gate/README.md

  - installed sass, router, redux
  - created basic empty pages and components
  - added glopal file styling using sass with functions and vars
+ - created navbar and footer design maked all links working with pages

 ## errors and issues I faced